SCLBD/BackdoorBench/README.md

 <a href="#top">[Back to top]</a>

-This repository is licensed by [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en) and [Shenzhen Research Institute of Big Data](http://www.sribd.cn/en) under Creative Commons Attribution-NonCommercial 4.0 International Public License (identified as [CC BY-NC-4.0 in SPDX](https://spdx.org/licenses/)).
+This repository is licensed by [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en) under Creative Commons Attribution-NonCommercial 4.0 International Public License (identified as [CC BY-NC-4.0 in SPDX](https://spdx.org/licenses/)).
 More details about the license could be found in [LICENSE](./LICENSE).

-This project is built by the Secure Computing Lab of Big Data ([SCLBD](http://scl.sribd.cn/index.html)) at The Chinese University of Hong Kong, Shenzhen and Shenzhen Research Institute of Big Data, directed by Professor [Baoyuan Wu](https://sites.google.com/site/baoyuanwu2015/home).
-SCLBD focuses on research of trustworthy AI, including backdoor learning, adversarial examples, federated learning, fairness, etc.
+This project is built by the Longgang District Key Laboratory of Intelligent Digital Economy Security (iDES) at The Chinese University of Hong Kong, Shenzhen, directed by Professor [Baoyuan Wu](https://sites.google.com/site/baoyuanwu2015/home). iDES focuses on research of trustworthy AI, including backdoor learning, adversarial examples, federated learning, fairness, etc.

 If any suggestion or comment, please contact us at <wubaoyuan@cuhk.edu.cn>.